DEIB Leadership Series 2026

 FEES AND REGISTRATION

-certificate provided upon completion of all four workshops.
-Light refreshments
+A certificate of completion will be provided upon completion of all four workshops.

 FACILITATORS